New Texas Department of Agriculture dress code is based on 'biological sex' - ExBulletin

 ACLU says new dress code violates federal law

-Brian Klosterboer, an attorney for the ACLU of Texas, told the Texas Tribune that the new dress code violates Title VII of the federal Civil Rights Act, which prohibits employment discrimination based on sexual orientation or gender identity, in addition to First Amendment law. to freedom of expression.

-“State agencies should focus on their jobs and not discriminate against their own employees and try to make political statements through their agency regulations,” Klosterboer told The Tribune.
+“State agencies should focus on their jobs and not discriminate against their own employees and try to make political statements through their agency regulations,” Klosterboer said.
+The Tribune.

 “There is no significant government interest that this can serve,” he added.